holarissun/PanelGPT/README.md

 # PanelGPT: Prompt Language Models with a Penal Discussion
+> **Three cobblers with their wits combined equal Zhuge Liang the mastermind. --- an old saying in China.**
 # 💡: 💁🏼🎤     (👾💬) (🤖💭) (🤯🗯)

 We introduce new zero-shot prompting magic words that improve language models' reasoning ability: **Panel Discussion**!